Honduras national football team: Current squad

-The following 24 players were called up for the friendly against El Salvador and the Nations League match against Canada on 22 and 28 March 2023 respectively.
+The following 26 players were called up for the 2026 FIFA World Cup qualification matches against Nicaragua and Costa Rica on 13 and 18 November 2025 respectively.

-Caps and goals updated as of 30 October 2022 after the match against Saudi Arabia.
+Caps and goals updated as of 16 November 2025, after the match against Costa Rica.

 Recent call-ups

-The following players have been called up to the Honduran squad in the last 12 months.
+The following players have also been called up to the Honduran squad in the last twelve months.